 Clinical researchers have found that specific vitamins and minerals can help anti-acne skincare routines when taken in the proper doses.
-It is believed that taking Pantothenic Acid (B5) can be helpful with acne treatment.
+For example, it is believed that taking Pantothenic Acid (B5) can be helpful with acne treatment.

 What is Pantothenic Acid?